nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a new module in TAB3
+1. User requests to create a new module in System
-2. TAB3 creates the module
+2. System creates the module

    Use case ends.

 **Extensions**

 * 1a.
-Module is already in TAB3.
+Module is already in System.
     * 1a1.
-TAB3 shows an error message.
+System shows an error message.

       Use case ends.